-Going to a Four-Year School with the Detroit Promise
+Go to a Four-Year School with a Detroit Promise Scholarship

 The main difference between the 2-year and 4-year Detroit Promise funding are the academic and attendance/residency requirements.
 Students must: